vekatze/neut/book/src/static-memory-management.md

 }
 ```

-because we can "copy" integers for free (by simply using the same `x`).
+because we can "copy" integers for free (by simply using the same `x` twice).

 ## The Problem: Excessive Copying